Mohamed-Moslemani/cancer-multiclass-classification/README.md

 - **Programming Language**: Python 🐍
 - **Machine Learning Frameworks**: TensorFlow/Keras for transfer learning and few-shot learning
-- **Data Handling**: Pandas and NumPy for efficient data manipulation
+- **Image Data Handling**: TensorFlow and Keras utilities for image preprocessing and augmentation

 ## 🤔 How to Contribute